 Applicants are expected to be cognizant of and in compliance with the standards and protocols for sharing and archiving of data in support of IOOS.
-Applicants should be familiar with the Ocean.US Development Plan and the Ocean.US/DMAC guidance documents (see Section VIII for References).
+Applicants should be familiar with the Ocean.US Development Plan and the Ocean.US/DMAC guidance documents (see Section VIII for References), and the priorities identified at the IOOS Regional DIF Implementation Workshop (March 10-11, 2009, in press).
 Recipients are expected to participate in community endeavors to advance the DMAC component of IOOS.
-It is expected that data will be made widely available via existing avenues, such as the NOAA National Data Buoy Center, NOAA Center for Operational Oceanographic Products and Services, and/or other means that ensure broad access.
+It is expected that data collected by the applicants will be made widely available via existing avenues, such as the NOAA National Data Buoy Center, NOAA Center for Operational Oceanographic Products and Services, services being developed for the IOOS Data Integration Framework, and other means that ensure broad access.

-NOAA is particularly interested in observing systems that provide timely and appropriate information to public mission agencies at the national, state, and local levels.
-Award recipients are expected to share this interest and to identify the specific means within funding applications to accomplish these objectives.
+NOAA is particularly interested in observing systems that provide timely and appropriate information to public mission agencies at the national, state, and local levels, and in systems that address integration across regional and national priorities, such as climate change, alternative energy, harmful algal bloom forecasting, coastal marine ecosystem assessments, and coastal inundation modeling.

+Observing systems should consist of multiple platforms and sensors, including autonomous underwater vehicles (AUVs), High Frequency Radar (HFR), satellites, and in situ measurements from buoys and gauges, among others.
+Award recipients are expected to share these interests and to identify the specific means within funding applications to accomplish these objectives.